How-tos Overview

 In the first case, the resulting Uniform is seeded using the current system time.
 In the second case, the seed must be specified.

-Both of the above Create
+Both of the above Create methods, return a

 Uniform derivitive that uses